 - Before PAWS can take custody of your pet, you need to submit either a cat surrender form or a dog surrender form.
 If you have multiple animals, submit a separate form for each animal.
 Please note we are located in Lynnwood, Washington 20 miles north of Seattle.
 If you are looking for a shelter called PAWS near you, try our "Not the right PAWS?" page.

 - PAWS staff will review the information and determine whether or not your cat or dog is a good fit for our re-homing program.
 You will either receive an email or a phone call from PAWS so we can schedule an appointment; we may request more information about the animal, or we may advise that we are unable to accept your cat or dog into the program.
-If you have not received a call or email in one week, please send an email to email@example.com.
+If you have not received a call or email in one week, please fill out this form.

 - Once you are contacted about scheduling an appointment, please respond promptly.
 Due to the volume of requests, your information will be purged after two weeks if we do not receive a response.
 You would need to re-submit your request if you still want to use the PAWS re-homing program.